Ronenii/Predictions-App/README.md

 * **World:** The world is a container for entities and laws.
 It defines the initial state of the simulation, including the number of entities and their properties.
 * **Entity:** An entity is a single object in the world.
 It has a name, a type, and a set of properties.
-* **Law:** A law is a set of instructions that govern the behavior of entities.
+* **Rule:** A rule is a set of instructions that govern the behavior of entities.
 It can change the properties of entities, create new entities, or delete entities.
-* **Environment:** The environment is a set of global variables that can be accessed by entities and laws.
+* **Environment Properties:** The environment property is a set of global variables that can be accessed by entities and laws.
 * **Termination conditions:** Termination conditions define when the simulation will end.

 ## Simulation process